 New Protocols for Trying On

-For the time being, our dressing rooms are closed — a bummer for those of us who love a good shopping montage, we know!
-But bear with us, we’ve extended our exchange policy to a full 10 days.
+Our dressing rooms are open on a limited basis, so check in with an employee when you’re ready to try on!
+We’ve also extended our exchange policy to a full 10 days.
 With extra time to try on at home, you can say “yes!” to that dress or bring it back to return for store credit.
 Just remember to hold on to your receipt and keep the tags attached!
 As usual, sale items are still non-returnable.

 For shoes and accessories, you’re still able to try on in-store — just place the items that don’t work out into the designated baskets, next to the shoe racks or on top of the jewelry counters.
 From there, our employees will sanitize the items before they’re placed back onto the sales floor.

 When you’re ready to purchase, you may notice things look a little different at the register: we’ve installed sneeze guards at checkout (and buy counters) as an extra safeguard.
 Once it comes time for payment, you can choose contactless payment methods like Apple Pay, Google Pay, Samsung Pay and tap-to-pay credit cards.
 Don’t have one of these?
 We are still accepting credit cards and cash.
 Need to enter a pin?
 To reduce contact, we have disposable cotton swabs for you to use instead of pushing buttons directly on the card terminals.

 In addition, we have hand sanitizer throughout the store, regular cleaning and sanitation protocols and daily employee temperature checks.
 That’s it!
 Our stores are stocked, so stop in to enjoy the thrill of the hunt.
 We can’t wait to see you all back in the store again soon!